learn-co-curriculum/hs-invitation-maker-lab/README.md

 2. Now that her name and day are in all caps she decides she doesn't like it and only wants to capitalize the first letter.
 How can you do this?
 3. Next she doesn't want her date and day to be strings.
 She wants to turn them into numbers.
 Can you fix this for her?

-<a href='https://learn.co/lessons/hs-invitation-maker-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-invitation-maker-lab' title='Graduation Invitation Maker'>Graduation Invitation Maker</a> on Learn.co and start learning to code for free.</p>